 Use these guidelines to keep your barrel cactus healthy:

 - Light: Full sun.
 A barrel cactus does best in a very sunny window, perhaps a southern exposure.
 Plants that do not get enough sunlight will grow more slowly and fail to thrive.

 - Water: Water infrequently and ensure that the soil drains completely.
 Do not leave any water sitting in the tray or allow them to sit in water.
 They are very prone to root rot.

-Soil: A cactus soil mix is ideal.
-If you use a regular peat-based mix, be sure to add sand or extra perlite to enhance drainage and repot the plant when the soil begins to break down.
+- Soil: A cactus soil mix is ideal.
+If you use a regular peat-based mix, be sure to add sand or extra perlite to enhance drainage.
+Repot the plant when the soil begins to break down.

 A barrel cactus is typically propagated by seed.
 A mature cactus will bloom in the summer with flowers that grow in whorls around the top of the plant.
 To seed a cactus, plant the seeds shallowly in a cactus mix and keep them warm and very slightly moist.

-It's best to repot in the beginning of the growing season, or in summer.
-To repot a cactus, make sure the soil is dry before repotting, then gently remove the pot.
+It's best to repot at the beginning of the growing season, or in summer.
+To repot a cactus, make sure the soil is dry, then gently remove the pot.
 Knock away the old soil from the roots, making sure to remove any rotted or dead roots in the process.
 Treat any cuts with a fungicide.
 Place the plant in its new pot and backfill with potting soil, spreading the roots out as you repot.
 Leave the plant dry for a week or so, then begin to water lightly to reduce the risk of root rot.

 The Echinocactus genus used to include almost all of the globular cacti, but reorganization among the species has whittled this down to about six species: